Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

-Whether you are planning your next holiday activity or are in the market for buying your very own ATV, you may find yourself wondering how difficult it is for a beginner to operate an ATV.
+Whether you are planning your next holiday activity or are in the market to buy your very own ATV, you may find yourself wondering how difficult it is for a beginner to operate an ATV.
 Many ATV accidents could be avoided if everyone educated themself on the basics of how an ATV operates and what makes it different from driving other types of vehicles.

 This post will go through essential features for operating an ATV safely and what skills you need as a rider.

 Note: Always refer to your owner’s manual for model-specific operation instructions and guidelines.
-The tips in this post are only meant as general guidelines and may deviate from your specific ATV brand and model.
+The tips in this post are only general guidelines and may deviate from your specific ATV brand and model.

 Boarding and Dismounting an ATV

-ATVs use straddled seats like on a motorcycle or the saddle on a horse.
-This means some flexibility is required to shift one leg across the seat and sit comfortably in a straddled seating position for any length of time.
+ATVs use straddled seats similar to those on a motorcycle or a horse saddle.
+This requires some flexibility to swing one leg across the seat and sit comfortably in a straddled position for extended periods.

-Boarding an ATV is significantly easier than straddling a motorcycle or getting on top of a horse but is a bit more challenging than getting into a car seat.
+Boarding an ATV is significantly easier than straddling a motorcycle or getting on top of a horse but is more challenging than getting into a car seat.

 Starting and Stopping an ATV